Laguiguepita/Laguiguepita/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Guillaume, a computer science student at EPITA and a passionate developer with a strong focus on backend, infrastructure, and security.<br>I'm particularly interested in designing robust APIs, and secure authentication systems, with real-world experience deploying containerized applications with Docker, Kubernetes, and AWS.<br><br>💡 I'm always curious to learn more, contribute to meaningful projects, and collaborate with passionate teams.
+I'm Guillaume, a computer science student at EPITA and a passionate developer with a strong focus on backend, infrastructure, and security.<br>I'm particularly interested in designing robust APIs, and secure authentication systems, with real-world experience deploying containerized applications with Docker, and AWS.<br><br>💡 I'm always curious to learn more, contribute to meaningful projects, and collaborate with passionate teams.

 ## 🌐 Socials: